pallets-eco/flask-admin/doc/introduction.rst

 For a working example of using Flask-Security with Flask-Admin, have a look at https://github.com/flask-admin/Flask-Admin/tree/master/examples/auth.

-The example only uses the builtin `register` and `login` views, but you could follow the same approach for including the other views, like `forgot_password`, `send_confirmation`, etc.
+The example only uses the built-in `register` and `login` views, but you could follow the same approach for including the other views, like `forgot_password`, `send_confirmation`, etc.

 .. _customising-builtin-views:

-Customising Builtin Views
+Customizing Built-in Views
 =========================

 ****

-The builtin `ModelView` class is great for getting started quickly.
-But you'll want to configure its functionality to suit your particular models.
-This is done by setting values for the configuration attributes that are made available on the `ModelView` class.
+The built-in `ModelView` class is great for getting started quickly.
+But, you'll want to configure its functionality to suit your particular models.
+This is done by setting values for the configuration attributes that are made available in the `ModelView` class.

-To specify some global configuration parameters, you can subclass `ModelView`, and then use that subclass when adding your models to the interface::
+To specify some global configuration parameters, you can subclass `ModelView` and use that subclass when adding your models to the interface::

     from flask_admin.contrib.sqla import ModelView